 Landforms, ocean currents, atmosphere, climate and ecosystems of the earth are the study of eighth grade.
 Students explore these topics to understand their connections and influence, the curriculum specifically emphasizing how these interrelated systems affect life and culture through history.

-Spanish and German continue with study of grammar, conversation and culture.
+Spanish continues with the study of grammar, conversation, and culture.

-Work with hand tools continues in woodworking and in gardening on the biodynamic farm, River Road Gardens, on the River Bend campus.
+Work with hand tools continues in woodworking and in gardening on the farm.
 In handwork, students undertake a clothing project with the sewing machine.

 Choral singing and instrumental ensemble continue to develop in complexity.